Hanjunmin/LSGvar/README.md

 ```

 ## Usage
-The test data is in the ${Tool_dir}/examples/, and genome/ contains three zipped sample genomic data, namely the chromosome 21 of chimpanzees (two haplotypes) and human (chr21.ptr.hap1.fa.gz, chr21.ptr.hap2.fa.gz and chr21.chm13.fa.gz), data/ contains the centromere, telomere annotation data of T2T-CHM13, and one homologous chromosome pair file, the align/ folder contains two paf files for aligning the query genome to the reference genome.
+The test data is in the ${Tool_dir}/examples/
+the genome/ folder contains three zipped sample genomic data, namely the chromosome 21 of chimpanzees (two haplotypes) and human (chr21.ptr.hap1.fa.gz, chr21.ptr.hap2.fa.gz and chr21.chm13.fa.gz)
+the data/ folder contains the centromere, telomere annotation data of T2T-CHM13, and one homologous chromosome pair file
+the align/ folder contains two paf files for aligning the query genome to the reference genome.
 ```shell
 ##After configuring LSGvar, you can create a new working folder in any path
 mkdir LSGvar_work && cd LSGvar_work